dennlinger/klexikon/README.md

 Both Wikipedia and Klexikon make their textual contents available under the CC BY-SA license.
 Per [recommendation of the Creative Commons](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software), we apply a separate license to the software component of this repository.
 Data will be re-distributed under the CC BY-SA license.

+# Contributions
+Contributions are very welcome.
+Please either open an issue or pull request if you have any suggestion on how this data can be improved.
+Open TODOs:

+* So far, the data does not have more than a few simplistic baselines, and lacks an actually trained system on top of the data.
+* The dataset is "out-of-date", since it does not include any of the more recently articles (~100 since the inception of my version).
+Potentially, we can increase the availability to almost 3000 articles.
+* Adding a proper data managing script for the Huggingface Datasets version of this dataset.

 # How to Cite?
 If you use our dataset, or code from this repository, please cite